 In fiction writing, we’re often inspired by a what-if question: What if an innocent person is convicted of murder?
 What if humanity finds itself facing total extinction?
 What if that rabbit hole leads to a fantastical wonderland?
-Fiction is driven by imagination.

 Creative nonfiction is a vast field of writing that can be quite lucrative.
 Readers are always looking for advice and information.
 People love reading real-life accounts by writers with firsthand experiences.
 Whether you write a memoir about a personal experience you’ve had or launch a blog related to your field of expertise, creative nonfiction offers a world of possibilities, and there’s no shortage of creative nonfiction ideas for you to explore in your writing.

 Creative Nonfiction Ideas

 2. What is a memoir?
 A memoir is not a life story; it’s a personal account of a particular experience.
 For example, if you’ve survived an illness, disaster, or trauma, that experience might provide the foundation for a memoir.
-Writing of this nature is more appealing to readers because it speaks to a specific audience.
-Young parents whose children are struggling with autism, for example, will be highly interested in reading a memoir by a parent who raised a child with autism.
+Writing of this nature is appealing to readers because it speaks to a specific audience.
+Young parents whose children are struggling with autism, for example, will be highly interested in reading a memoir by a parent who has raised a child with autism.
 What makes memoirs so popular is the promise that through personal experience, the writer has obtained expertise and is now sharing it with the world.

-4. What’s your passion?
+5. What’s your passion?
 You can take your personal experience and acquired expertise on anything in the world and turn it into a writing project.
 These days, writers share their thoughts and insights on everything from their favorite TV shows and video games to the meals they eat and the books they read.
 You can write about the philosophy of Star Trek.
 You could share tips and strategies for playing (and winning) popular video games.
 If you love coffee and have a penchant for taking pictures, set out to make a coffee table book about coffee.
 If you spend your mornings gardening and your evenings creating delicious home-cooked meals, you can launch a blog packed with tips and ideas for gardening, cooking, or healthy eating.
 You don’t have to be an expert or a professional to talk about your passion.

 Where Do You Get Creative Nonfiction Ideas?